 The truth is, most people don’t actually know how to ski powder.
 They don’t feel the freedom and pure joy of powder.
 Instead, they feel trapped in the snow; they can’t turn and eventually fall over.

-Unless you’ve lived near the mountains and had lots of experience powder skiing, you’ve never had the opportunity to learn.
+Everyone dreams of the pow turns just like in the movies, but unless you’ve lived near the mountains and have had lots of experience powder skiing, you’ve never had the opportunity to learn.
 While powder skis can help, learning proper technique will make a big difference in how much you enjoy skiing powder.

 Before moving to Japan, in over 30+ seasons of skiing, I had less than a dozen powder days total.
 Skiing powder on a trip to the mountains was hit-and-miss.
 I didn’t have the chance to learn.
 Moving to Japan changed all that.
 Since moving to Japan over 5 years ago, I ski 40+ days of pow a season.

 How to Ski Powder?

 After hundreds of days of powder skiing and thousands of teaching hours, I have boiled down how to ski powder into these 5 pro tips.
 These tips are the basis of how I teach any powder ski lesson.

 5 Pro Tips for Powder Skiing